 Addiction can damage relationships, and those scars don’t disappear when the person dealing with drug abuse enters treatment.
 Family therapy can help individuals learn how to communicate openly so that they can rebuild trust, empathy, and compassion.

 Parental support is vital for young people who uses drugs.
-Studies show that when parents passively support substance abuse by ignoring it, their children may be more likely to use drugs.
+Studies show that when parents passively support substance use by ignoring it, their children may be more likely to use drugs.
 On the other side, parents who encourage open discussion about substances may have teens that are less likely to engage in drug use.

 Whatever type of parenting style you have, you may feel as though your child violated your trust by turning to drugs.
 A child who uses drugs to manage stress from dysfunctional family or social relationships can also benefit from family therapy.